 Net position may serve over time as a useful indicator of the Plan's financial position.
-At June 30, 2016 assets exceeded liabilities by \$22,749,282.
+At June 30, 2017 assets exceeded liabilities by \$24,966,221.
 All of the net position is available to meet the Plan's ongoing obligation to Plan participants and their beneficiaries.
-As of June 30, 2016, net position decreased by 2.9% compared to the prior year, due to investment underperformance in the domestic and international equities.
+As of June 30, 2017, net position increased by 9.7% compared to the prior year, due to very good performance and high returns from all investments.